toxicpuzzle/ymirdb/README.md

 generalised to implement the len, max, and snapshot-related functions.

 Reason for using recursion: Caching of all forward and backward entries in every entry is avoided, thereby avoiding the need to perform a potential O(n^2) operation for every command that updates entry(ies).
-The need

 > Copying snapshots